hashtag-include/portscanner9000/README.md

 # portscanner9000

 A cli remote port scanner with service name lookup.
-Install it with `npm install portscanner9000`.
+Install it with `npm install -g portscanner9000`.

 # usage